Back to Stories

 Exhaustion is information, not failure

 You can love someone with PTSD and still need things.
 Rest.
 Friends.
-A night that's about something else.
-The needs are not a betrayal of them.
-They're the only way you stay someone they get to be with.
+A night that is about something else entirely.
+Those needs are not a betrayal of them.
+They are the only way you stay someone they actually get to be with.

 Sol is here when you need it.
 No pressure.